kurt-krueckeberg/d-docs/notes/files.md

 Files Module
 ============

-[Working with files in the D programming language](http://nomad.uk.net/articles/working-with-files-in-the-d-programming-language.html) explains D file handling in depth.
+See [Working with files in the D programming language](http://nomad.uk.net/articles/working-with-files-in-the-d-programming-language.html).
+It explains **std.file** through numerous code examples.

 To iterate a file line by line, you use `file.byLine`: